 How Difficult is This Recipe?

 Lobster Thermidor is actually pretty easy to make.
-You'll begin by roasting your lobster tails, I think you get the best flavor that way, then extract the meat and save the shells.
+You’ll begin by roasting your lobster tails, you’ll get the best flavor that way, then extract the meat and save the shells.
 This is such a fancy dish to make at home, your guests will oooh and ahhh as soon as you bring it to the table!
+It’s also a great recipe for a romantic special occasion like an anniversary of Valentine’s Day.
+For more romantic dinner ideas see my 7 Valentine’s Day Dinner Ideas post.

 Then you'll sauté up some vegetables, add some sherry and reduce.
 You'll create a roux and add some fish stock, cook until a smooth sauce develops, add back in your veggies, lobster, heavy cream, and seasonings, spoon into the lobster shells, top with cheese broil, and serve!